Suzanna-Linn/slua/docs/moving-functions.md

 In the function the table people is assigned in the same way, and its value is returned so it can be used in a expression.
 Since the function has no parameters, its' being called with " () ".

+### Optional parameters

+The last parameters of the function (or all of them) can be optional, if the function sets default values to them:
+<pre class="language-slua"><code class="language-slua">function sendEmail(toAddress, message, subject)
+    message = message or "Hello"
+    subject = subject or "No subject"
+    llEmail(toAddress, subject, message)
+end

+sendEmail("example@domain.com", "This is a test.")</code></pre>

+message and subject are optional. <code class="language-slua">parameter = parameter or defaultValue</code> returns the parameter if it is not false or nil, otherwise it returns the default value.
+- same as <code class="language-slua">parameter = if parameter then parameter else defaultValue</code>

+If the parameter is a boolean and the default value is true we need to ckeck for nil:
+<pre class="language-slua"><code class="language-slua">function setToggle(value)
+    value = if value ~= nil then value else true toggle = value end</code></pre>

+### Named parameters

+Lua does not have built-in named parameters, but we can simulate them by passing a table to the function.
+Then, inside the function, we access the table’s keys as parameter names.

+It is useful when a function has many parameters.
+This way we don't need to remember the order and any parameter can be optional.

+<pre class="language-slua"><code class="language-slua">local function setTextPanel(params)
+    local text = params.text or params[1] or " "
+    local size = params.size or 1
+    local foreColor = params.foreColor or vector(0, 0, 0)
+    local backColor = params.backColor or vector(1, 1, 1)
+    local alignment = params.alignment or "left"
+    -- do something
+end

+setTextPanel{ text = "hello world", alignment = "center", size = 2 }
+setTextPanel{ "good morning", foreColor = vector(1, 0 ,0) }</code></pre>

+The function sets a default value for each parameter.
+We can use a mix of positional and named parameters, in this example with "text".
+The parameters that we always use at the start and in the same order can be positional avoiding to type the name.

+setTextPanel() is called without parentheses in the example.

+When calling a function with only one table literal or string literal the parentheses are not necessary:
+<pre class="language-slua"><code class="language-slua">ll.SetPrimitiveParams{ PRIM_SIZE, vector( 0.1, 4, 4) }
+-- same as ll.SetPrimitiveParams({ PRIM_SIZE, vector( 0.1, 4, 4) })
+ll.OwnerSay "size changed"
+-- same as ll.OwnerSay("size changed")</code></pre>

 ### Passing parameters to functions

 In general, in programming languages, there are two ways of passing parameters to functions: by value or by reference.